carloshs1994/portfolio-react/README.md

 # Portfolio

 > This is my portfolio.
-It's designed to showcase my projects as a Front-end Developer.
+It's designed to showcase my projects as a Software Developer.
 It was built using React, Redux and SASS.

 ## Built With